FPSG-UIUC/SPT/README.md

 --- | --- | ---
 Ubuntu | 16.04 | :warning: Unfortunately the repo doesn't appear to run correctly when tested on Ubuntu 20.04 (we haven't tested Ubuntu 18).
 If you run into a similar issue, we suggest using a docker container that has the correct version of Ubuntu.
 Python | 2.7 | This is needed to build the repo.
 You won't invoke this manually.
 Python | 3.5+ | You will manually invoke this to run the helper script.
-It is assumed that `python3` is the command used to specifically run Python 3.
 SCons | 2.5.1 | :warning: SCons versions 3 and beyond will use Python 3 under the hood and will cause build failures, so **make sure you use this version!** It can't be found with Anaconda, but it _can_ be found with pip. g++ | 5.3.1 | This version is default installed when `apt install g++` is run on Ubuntu 16.04